Roblox-Thot/UWPMouseFix/README.md

 5. **Will the keybind support multi-key keybinds?**
 - Lmao na I'm way to lazy to add support for that.
 Feel free to add code to do it tho its prob not hard.

+6. **How is this diffrent from [mengdeveloper's version](https://github.com/mengdeveloper/microsoftrbx-cursor-fix)?***
+- This one has
+  * Right click lock
+  * Auto grabs new roblox windows
+  * Config editor
+  * Keybind editor
+  * And soon more?

 <div align="center">
 <h1 id="roblox-mouse-fix">How to build</h1>
 </div>